Do I Have to Get My Medical Records for My Lawyer?

 How Long Does It Take To Get Hospital Records?

-When requesting hospitals pursuant to New York State law a hospital will usually send records to you within 2-3 months after you mail an acceptable request in writing with a HIPAA form.
+When requesting hospital records pursuant to New York State law a hospital will usually send records to you within 2-3 months after you mail an acceptable request in writing with a HIPAA form.

-If the patient is admitted to a hospital for a long time, the hospital records should be requested after the patient is discharged otherwise you may only get partial records or the hospital may refuse to send any records until after discharge from the hospital.
+Tip: Do not request hospital records until after patient discharge.
+If the patient is admitted to a hospital overnight, the hospital records should be requested after the patient is discharged otherwise you may only get partial records or the hospital might reject your request for records, and you will have to make another request after discharge from the hospital.

 How Long Does It Take To Get Medical Records From a Doctor?